QuentinRa/blog.quentinra.dev/cyber/os/_tools/metasploit.md

 * **Payloads** <small>(single/inline, and not inline)</small>: how the framework will send data
 * **Post**: scripts to start the meterpreter, or convenient functions such as `hashdump`.

-> **Auxiliary**, if available, can be used to check if an exploit can be used on a target.
+> **Auxiliary** can be used to check if an exploit can be used on a target.
+They are not always an auxiliary.
 </div></div>

 <hr class="sr">